![]() |

 Democrat: "The Palm Beach County Democratic Executive Committee voted

-for voting to remove the words “white advantage” from a policy statement.
-The
+members for voting to remove the words “white advantage” from a policy

-statement said Palm Beach County schools are “committed to dismantling
+statement.
+The statement said Palm Beach County schools are “committed to

-structures rooted in white advantage and transforming our system by hearing and
+dismantling structures rooted in white advantage and transforming our system

-elevating under-represented voices, sharing power, recognizing and eliminating
+by hearing and elevating under-represented voices, sharing power,

-bias and redistributing resources to provide equitable outcomes.”"
+recognizing and eliminating bias and redistributing resources to provide

 'Unacceptable': Only 7 percent of vaccinated Florida residents are Black 5/12/2021 Politico: “Gov.

-to the black community, and as they do this I don’t want to hear them blame
+vaccines to the black community, and as they do this I don’t want to hear

-their inability to equitably distribute the vaccine to people of color on
+them blame their inability to equitably distribute the vaccine to people of

-disparity on vaccine “hesitancy.”
-But residents of under-vaccinated communities
+blame the disparity on vaccine “hesitancy.”
+But residents of

 Residents defend Robert E. Lee High: 'Jesus himself never condemned slavery' 3/25/2021 CNN: "A